 For more information please see the following links:

-Bath, with substantial national travel and presence elsewhere (especially London)
+Head office Bath, with weekly national travel (especially London)

-We have a strong reputation, working at the forefront of social policy thinking and practice, and are well-known in government.
-We particularly aim to shape and influence policy and public debate; ensure that the voices of excluded people are central to our work; support services to work differently so that they promote inclusive lives; and support communities to be welcoming and inclusive.
+We have a strong reputation.
+Although relatively small we ‘punch above our weight’ and are at the forefront of social policy thinking and practice, being well-known in government.
+It is a matter of principle that the voices of excluded people are central to our work.
+We support services to work differently so that they promote inclusive lives, and support communities to be welcoming and inclusive.

-We are looking for someone who will work collaboratively with our highly capable team and expert trustee board.
-You will bring expertise and networks in leading edge practice around ‘community and place’, but this experience could be within housing, economic regeneration, criminal justice, poverty, race equality, or beyond.
-With a strong reputation in your field, you will have the credibility to engage with and influence a complex range of national and local stakeholders, and have the entrepreneurial skills to support the development of new income streams.
+We are looking for a strategic leader who will work collaboratively with our highly talented staff and associate team and expert trustee board.
+You will have strong organisational leadership experience and bring expertise and networks in leading edge practice around one or more of our core areas: disability (physical disabilities, learning disabilities, mental health, SEND); and ageing and older people.
+With a strong reputation in your field, you will have the credibility to engage with and influence a complex range of national and local stakeholders and have the entrepreneurial skills to turn good ideas into practical initiatives that will attract funding.

-If you are a self-starter with the vision, expertise and values needed to lead an organisation with a strong and respected national profile, we’d like to hear from you.
+If you believe this describes you, crucially you share our values (we do not accept work that clashes with them) and are a self-starter with the vision and expertise needed to lead an organisation with a strong and respected national profile, we’d like to hear from you.

 Our consultants at Peridot Partners, Emma Harvey (07702 678653 or firstname.lastname@example.org and Grant Taylor (07958 690184 or email@example.com), can be contacted for confidential conversations about the role.